xnd-project/cuda-benchmarks/README.md

 Recent reports appear to address only specialty scenarios like [8 NVlink GPUs](https://devtalk.nvidia.com/default/topic/1029706/cuda-programming-and-performance/partial-fail-of-peer-access-in-8-volta-gpu-instance-p3-16xlarge-on-aws-gt-huge-slowdown-/).

-The report also has no code link.
+That report also has no code link.